opentok/opentok-android-sdk-samples/Archiving/README.md

 ## Start archiving

-When the user clicks stat archieve `startArchive` method is called and request if fired to the server:
+When the user clicks stat archieve `startArchive` method is called and request is fired to the server:

 ```java
 private void startArchive() {